cbrenner04/DevcampPortfolio/README.md

 - [ ] Fix tweets styles
 - [ ] Update brands so they return you to home
 - [ ] Add form for creating Topics
+- [ ] Update styles on Topics index

 ## Add ons